2024 NBA Finals: Game 5

-Jaylen Brown was awarded Finals MVP after averaging 20.8 points, 5.4 rebounds and 5 assists per game in the series.
+Jaylen Brown was awarded Finals MVP after averaging 20.8 points, 5.4 rebounds, and 5 assists per game in the series.

 The Celtics closed out the series in a dominant 106–88 victory at home to claim the NBA championship.
-The 'Jays' served as the main heads of the victory, Jayson Tatum scoring a game-high 31 points with eight rebounds and 11 assists, and Jaylen Brown following with 21 points, eight rebounds and six assists.
-With the conclusion of the series, Brown was voted the Bill Russell NBA Finals Most Valuable Player (MVP), after averaging 20.8 points, 5.4 rebounds and 5 assists.
-Brown edged out Tatum who averaged 22.2 points, 7.8 rebounds and 7.2 assists per game for the series.

-Jrue Holiday, who had 14 points and 11 rebounds, scored the first three buckets of the game for the Celtics.
-After missing Games 3 and 4 with significant leg injuries which would require surgery, Kristaps Porziņģis checked into the game midway through the first quarter to fanfare.
+Jayson Tatum led them to victory with 31 points, eight rebounds and 11 assists, while Jaylen Brown had 21 points, eight rebounds and six assists.
+Jrue Holiday, who had 14 points and 11 rebounds, scored the first three field goals of the game for the Celtics.
+Playing through an injury that he suffered in Game 2 and sidelined him in Games 3 and 4, Kristaps Porziņģis checked in midway through the first quarter to a standing ovation.
 He finished with five points in 16 minutes.

-The Mavericks managed to cut the lead to a one-point game midway through the quarter, but the Celtics responded with a 12–3 run, powered by eight points from Tatum and Brown, to end it.
+The Mavericks managed to cut the lead to a single point midway through the first quarter, but the Celtics responded with a 12–3 run powered by eight points between Tatum and Brown.
 Dallas once again attempted a comeback in the second quarter by bringing a 15-point lead down to nine, but Boston proceeded to outscore them 19–7.
-The Celtics finished the first half of the game with a 21-point lead, which culminated with Payton Pritchard's buzzer-beating half-court throw, which was the longest shot made in the NBA Finals in the past 25 years, since at least 1998.
+The Celtics finished the first half with a 21-point lead, which culminated with Payton Pritchard's buzzer-beating half-court shot, the longest made field goal in the Finals since at least 1998.
 The Mavericks never recovered or led at any point during the game, with the Celtics extending their lead to as much as 26 points in the third quarter.
-The fourth quarter was dubbed a "coronation" for the Celtics.
+Yahoo Sports dubbed the fourth quarter a "coronation" for the Celtics.

-It was a full team effort and I share this with my brothers and my partner in crime Jayson Tatum.
-He was with me the whole way, so we share this shit together.